IRS Forms

 • Enter filer details.
 Use the legal name, full mailing address, and a direct phone line that will reach your payroll or tax team.

 • Identify the other party.
-Employers must list the insurer or agent’s name and EIN.
+Employers must list the insurer or agent’s name and EIN, and file a separate Form 8922 for the wages and taxes tied to each contract when they work with more than one insurer or agent.
 Insurers or agents may include the employer’s name and EIN, and if they do, they file a separate 8922 for each employer they list.

 • Print and mail.
 There is no signature line, and there is no e‑file.
 Use the correct IRS address for your state.